All Pumped Up – Oilfield Technology

 The evolution of technology for pumping oil from the ground is reflected in thousands of small, marginally producing oil wells reaching deep into often stubborn reserves.

 Although there are almost one-half million wells in the United States that produce less than 15 barrels of oil per day, their total production remains significant.

 Oil wells will run dry, but advances in “artificial lift systems” technology can put off the inevitable.
 But even with today’s best technologies, more than half of the oil can remain trapped underground.

 Low-volume marginal or “stripper” wells produce no more than 15 barrels a day.
 The average stripper well produces only about 2.2 barrels per day.
-These wells comprise 84 percent of U.S. oil wells and produce more than 20 percent of all domestic oil – an amount roughly equal to imports from Saudi Arabia.
+These wells comprise 84 percent of U.S. oil wells and produce 18 percent of all domestic oil.

 Marginal oil and natural gas wells number about 650,000 of the nation’s 876,000 wells.
 Once shutdown, they are lost forever.
 Keeping them in production has long been a challenge for a special breed of oilman, one who combines technical skills with hard work in the field.

 “This is an occupation where most of your work is done in all types of weather while working alone, with few thanks, and possibly only a small herd of cattle as company,” notes the Oklahoma Commission on Marginally Producing Oil and Gas Wells.

 It was the same in the industry’s earliest days.

 Eccentric Wheels and Jerk-Lines